-15. The reporting institution should then multiply the total positions (i.e. long plus short positions) for each column by the appropriate market risk capital charge factors for specific risk specified in Division A.1 of the Form.
-The total market risk capital charge for specific risk equals to the sum of the market risk capital charge for specific risk of each column.
+19. The reporting institution should then multiply the total positions (i.e. long plus short positions) for each column reported in item 1.14 by the appropriate market risk capital charge factors for specific risk specified in item 1.15 of Division A.1(a) of the Form.
+The total market risk capital charge for specific risk of each column reported in item 1.16 (except the last column) is equal to the product of item 1.14 and item 1.15 under the same column, adjusted for the effect of the maximum possible loss provision for credit derivative contracts that the institution may adopt in accordance with paragraph 20.
+The grand total of market risk capital charge for specific risk reported in the last column of item 1.16 is equal to the sum of the market risk capital charge for specific risk of each of the other columns.